Chung1045/Notable/README.md

 Developed using HTML / CSS / Javascript / Node.js

-This project was undertaken as a group assignment for the Server Side and Cloud Computing course (COMP S381F / S3810SEF) at HKMU.
+This project was undertaken as a group assignment for the Server Side and Cloud Computing course (COMP S381F / S3810SEF) at HKMU as Group 21.

 [🔗Try the live demo🔗](https://notable-q2ja.onrender.com)

+## Collaborators
+13712409 Lee Wing Chun

+13714440
+Muhammad Abdullah Bin Abid

+13727054 So Chi Yeung

+13514988 Leung Wai Chung

+13575830 Wong Ming Yin

 ## Requirements